 Yue Yao Li (岳跃利) as Father Ye (叶父).
 Ye Chen Xiang’s father.
 Again, he killed off the other family.
 What was he crying about?
 What made it right for him to kill them off and cry victim when others do the same to him?

 Fan Cai Er (范彩儿) as Ji Tong (寂桐).
 The injured and aged Princess Xun Fang.
 I knew there was something mysterious about her from the start.
 However, I didn’t even put the connection together.
-I meant she mumbled some stuffs from time to time after Xun Fang returned.
+I meant she mumbled some stuff from time to time after Xun Fang returned.
 I just didn’t put it together that she was actually Xun Fang.
 It was too obvious the other one was fake, it was just less obvious with her being Xun Fang.
 Yet it made sense when it was revealed.

 Marco Li (李耀景) as Lei Yan (雷严).
 Okay, this is his umpteenth villain role so I’m not surprised.
 What I found really funny was how he thought he was in control of everything yet it wasn’t so.
 He was just a pawn for Shao Gong.